organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 Let's get started!

-PS: If, at any point, you see a "pending" when running `rspec spec`, (6 examples, 0 failures, 1 pending), simply delete the pending file as long as it's not used (should be the helper in most cases)!
+Reminder: If, at any point, you see a "pending" when running `rspec spec`, (6 examples, 0 failures, 1 pending), simply delete the pending line!

 #### INDEX Specs

 What do we need to test in our index specs?
 How about let's see if it renders the correct view (index page), as well as whether or not there exists an array of Voices in our index method (`@voices = Voice.all`).

 It's always good practice to list out all the potential tests that you might want to test in "it...do" blocks.
-For our index method, we currently have two "it...do" blocks that we want to implement, like the following.
-I'll be skipping showing the "it...do" blocks for the rest of the specs, but just remember this practice can only help you organizing your specs!
+For our index method, we currently have two "it...do" blocks that we want to implement (shown below).
+I'll be skipping showing the "it...do" blocks first for the rest of the specs, but just remember that this practice can only help you better organizing your specs!

 **_spec/controllers/voices\_controller\_spec.rb_**